Home > Volunteer > Volunteer Job Descriptions

 Regular weekly shifts

-Help to make sure each cat environment is clean, safe, and comfortable throughout the day.
-Cat care involves freshening bedding, washing food bowls, cleaning litter pans, feeding and general cleaning of the feline adoption area.
+Help to make sure each cat’s environment is clean, safe, and comfortable throughout the day.
+Cat care roles can involve cleaning enclosures, freshening bedding, washing food bowls, cleaning litter pans, feeding and general cleaning of the feline adoption area.
 Our guests are so appreciative of the care, and love to rub against our legs, get pets and play time as we work to keep them comfortable.

 Small Animal Caregivers

-Help keep our rabbits, guinea pigs, rats and other littles clean and comfortable by providing daily care and socialization.
-Duties may include feeding, cleaning, and medicating as well as providing daily enrichment activities.
-Preference given to people with small animal experience, but we are always willing to train those that are interested in learning how to handle and care for small animals!
+Help keep our rabbits, guinea pigs, rats, and other littles clean and comfortable by providing daily care and socialization.
+Duties may include feeding, cage cleaning, providing daily enrichment activities and general cleaning of the small animal room.
+Preference is given to people with small animal experience, but we are always willing to train those that are interested in learning how to handle and care for small animals!

 Greeters